nix-community/flakelight/API_GUIDE.md

 `package` can be set to a package definition, and will set `packages.default`.

 `packages` can be set to attrs of package definitions.
+If it is a function, it will additionally get a `system` arg in addition to module args, to allow conditionally including package definitions depending on the system.

 By default, the `packages.default` package's name (its attribute name in the package set and overlay) is automatically determined from the derivation's